Seth-Williams/OSWE/12 - Server-Side Request Forgery/README.md

 The server responds with kong/2.2.1.
 Looking at google we can see that the admin API runs on port 8001.

-A connnection to this is refused.
+A connection to this is refused.
 We'll come back to it later.

 Lets use feroxbuster to enumerate endpoints running on port 8000
 ```bash